|

 Residences

-sold on the first day of preview at Marina Bay Residences yesterday - at
+been sold on the first day of preview at Marina Bay Residences yesterday -

-for a nearby project, One Shenton, comprising 341 apartments in two towers
+publicity for a nearby project, One Shenton, comprising 341 apartments in

 CityDev did not provide pricing indication for its 99-year leasehold